madeagency/xlr/README.md

 # XLR

-A simple node.js module for exporting a data set to an Excel xlsx file.
+A simple node module for exporting a data set to an Excel xlsx file.

 ## Using XLR